 Harvest: Late Season

 Mr. Green, an innkeeper in Green’s End, Rhode Island, discovered this apple in the 1600s.
-It was a favorite among American colonists.
+It was a favorite among American colonists, and one of the three most popular apples in the early 1900s, with Baldwin and Northern Spy.